gbaraldi/StaticHDF5.jl/README.md

    ```

 The standard version of `read_array` without the return type is not stable because it's not possible to know what kind of array is in the file

+## Differences from HDF5.jl

+Firstly we would like to thank the HDF5.jl developers for making such a featureful and powerful package.
+The goal for StaticHDF5.jl is not to replace it, but to have an interface that is compatible with trimming.
+This means cutting down on some of the features and also forcing the user to be explicit about the type they expect to load out of the hdf5 file.